-- Any non-white envelopes. - An envelope which is not commercially produced. - An envelope made of cardboard, padded, corrugated, or tear resistant material. - An envelope constructed of heavy weight paper (i.e. greater than 24 pound) or with security screening features.

-- Envelopes to which address labels, stickers, stamps, glitter, or other items are attached with an adhesive.
-Labels and stickers attached to an envelope by the US Postal Service are allowed. - Envelopes with drawings on them unless the drawing is in blue or black ink or graphite pencil.
+- 1. Any non-white envelopes. - 2.
+An envelope which is not commercially produced. - 3.
+An envelope made of cardboard, padded, corrugated, or tear resistant material. - 4.
+An envelope constructed of heavy weight paper (i.e. greater than 24 pound) or with security screening features. - 5.
+Envelopes to which address labels, stickers, stamps, glitter, or other items are attached with an adhesive.
+Labels and stickers attached to an envelope by the US Postal Service are allowed. - 6.
+Envelopes with drawings on them unless the drawing is in blue or black ink or graphite pencil.

-Mail that cannot be searched will be rejected.
+Also, mail that cannot be searched will be rejected.
 Unless received directly from an approved vendor, or marked as "Privileged" mail, the following mail items will be returned, unopened, to the sender:

-- Mail that is taped, pasted, or joined to another item. - Mail which includes drawings or writing not in blue or black ink or graphite pencil. - Photographs that have been changed in any way or are not printed on plain white or photographic paper. - Mail written on a non-white, heavy weight (i.e. greater than 24 pound), or construction paper.
-White lined paper is allowed. - Mail with stamps, stickers, or anything attached to the paper with an adhesive. - Non-commercially produced or multi-fold greeting cards, greeting cards made of non-standard card stock paper, greeting cards which have embellishments or greeting cards which exceed 6" X 8" in size. - Mail containing lipstick or a foreign or unknown substance, including unusual stains, body fluids, perfumes or oils.
+- 1. Mail that is taped, pasted, or joined to another item. - 2.
+Mail which includes drawings or writing that is not in blue or black ink or graphite pencil. - 3.
+Photographs that have been changed in any way, or that are not printed on plain white or photographic paper. - 4.
+Mail written on a non-white, heavy weight (i.e. greater than 24 pound), or construction paper.
+White lined paper is allowed. - 5.
+Mail with stamps, stickers, or anything attached to the paper with an adhesive. - 6.
+Non-commercially produced or multi-fold greeting cards, greeting cards made of nonstandard card stock paper, greeting cards which have embellishments or greeting cards which exceed 6" X 8" in size. - 7.
+Mail containing lipstick or a foreign or unknown substance, including unusual stains, body fluids, perfumes or oils.
 If the substance is suspected of being a controlled substance, the mail may be turned over to law enforcement officials for further investigation.